cshuptrine/nyckle-website-new/_posts/2022-04-30-custom-ai-assisted-content-moderation-pipeline.md

 date: 2022-04-30
 title: Custom AI-Assisted Content Moderation
 author: george
-summary: Online communities need content moderation to thrive, but the diversity of the internet is not fully served by general purpose content moderation APIs.
+description: Online communities need content moderation to thrive, but the diversity of the internet is not fully served by general purpose content moderation APIs.
 We lay out the need for custom AI-assisted content moderation, look at what such a moderation pipeline would look like, and show how Nyckel makes it significantly easier to build such a pipeline.
-og_image: /blog/images/2022/content-moderation-workflow.png
+image: /blog/images/2022/content-moderation-workflow-hero.webp
 ---

 As noted on [this mux.com blog post](https://www.mux.com/blog/you-either-die-an-mvp-or-live-long-enough-to-build-content-moderation),